 Welcome to the World of Traffic Psychology - Finland

 In this blog post, we take you on a journey through the world of traffic psychology.
-Have you ever wondered where traffic psychology diagnostics even exist, and how they are done elsewhere?
+Have you ever wondered where traffic psychology assessment even exists, and how it is done elsewhere?
 Take off with us today to Finland.

 It all started with the D-Unit

 Do you know those stories about great companies that were founded in garages?
 Microsoft and Apple are famous examples - but SCHUHFRIED also has a similar story to tell.